HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Medusa.js/setupexample.md

 ```
 > **Important:** You don't want to place this in the `public_html` directory, as it will expose sensitive files to the public.

-To create a MedusaJS project, run the following command:
+To create a Medusa.js project, run the following command:
 ```bash
 npx create-medusa-app@latest <shopname>
 ```
-This will start the interactive install process.
+This will start the interactive installation process.
 Follow the prompts to complete the installation:
 ```
 ?
 Would you like to install the Next.js Starter Storefront?
 You can also install it later.
 Yes ?
 Enter your Postgres username demo_db